PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

 ### 2.4 Invoke the Service

-Currently, only the Python client is supported for calling the service.
+Currently, both the Python client and HTTP requests are supported for calling the service.
 Supported Python versions are 3.8 to 3.12.

+#### 2.4.1 Python Client

 Navigate to the `client` directory of the high-stability serving SDK, and run the following command to install dependencies: